GK Chronicle GK Chronicle

 Rajasthan Plains

-• Thar Desert is also a part of the Northern Plains of India and it comes under Indus plains from the topographic point of view.
+• Rajasthan Plains are located to the west of Aravalli mountains.
+Thar Desert is part of the Rajasthan Plains and it comes under Indus plains from the topographic point of view.

-• Rajasthan Plains of the can be divided into two regions, namely Bagar region and Marusthali desert region.
+• These plains can be divided into two regions, namely Bagar region and Marusthali desert region.

 • Bagar region is a semi-arid region.
 Here, we can find big and small river streams, e.g. Luni river.
 Salt lakes can also be found here, e.g. Sambhar lake.